vJourneyman/lakgraph/content/GM Rob Blake speaks to the media before the 2022-23 Regular Season.md

-taking the ability to move past that and and keep that going so um yeah I think Todd used the words not sneaking up on anyway no not anymore like but but I I think our coaching staff will have our players prepared for that closest the club to what your ideal version of the club would be it's getting there it's getting there I think there's less and less concerns through a lineup I think there
+taking the ability to move past that and and keep that going so um yeah I think Todd used the words not sneaking up on anybody no not anymore like but but I I think our coaching staff will have our players prepared for that

+> Q: heading into the season how close is the club to what your ideal version of the club would be
+>
+> A: it's
+getting there it's getting there I think there's less and less concerns through a lineup I think there